ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 The main header files are:

 - `rover.hpp` : Contains the declaration of the `Rover` class.
-Clients can use this to find out the current angle, speed and so on, and to modify the angle and speed, and also to move the rover forwards by a certain time step.
+Clients can use this to find out the current angle, speed and so on, and also to then modify the angle and speed, and to move the rover forwards by a certain time step.

-- `rover_svg_writer.hpp` : Contains an implementation of the `Rover` class that generates an SVG which captures where the rover moved with it's pen down throughout time.
+- `rover_svg_writer.hpp` : Contains an implementation of the `Rover` class that generates an SVG capturing where the rover moved with it's pen down throughout the entire control period.

-- `rover_action_writer.hpp` : Contains an implementation of the `Rover` class that captures the actions performed on the rover as a stream of action objects that are written to a file.
+- `rover_action_writer.hpp` : Contains an implementation of the `Rover` class that captures the actions performed on the rover as a stream of action objects that are written to `stdout`.

-A problem with the current approach us that we can only include one of those files into a program.
+A problem with this current approach is that we can only include one of those files into a program, which we'll try to fix.

 We also have three source files which are able to control a rover: